AlexSkrypnyk/drupal_extension_scaffold/README.md

 [![CircleCI](https://circleci.com/gh/integratedexperts/drupal_circleci.svg?style=shield)](https://circleci.com/gh/integratedexperts/drupal_circleci)

 ## Use case 1
-Perform module development in GitHub and testing in CircleCI and push only releases to drupal.org.
+Perform module development in GitHub and testing in CircleCI and push code only in main branches (`8.x-1.x` etc.) to drupal.org.

 ## Use case 2
-Perform module developmentin GitHub and additional Behat testing in CircleCI and push only releases to drupal.org.
+Perform module developmentin GitHub and additional Behat testing in CircleCI and push code only in main branches (`8.x-1.x` etc.) to drupal.org.

 ## Features
 - Turnkey CI configuration with artifacts and test results support.